koendv/stm32duino-raspberrypi/README.md

 ### Device Firmware Update (DFU)

 Device Firmware Update allows uploading firmware over USB.
 In many STM32 devices with a built-in USB port, you can just boot from rom, and use dfu-util to upload your firmware over USB.
 However, the rom bootloader of the STM32F103C8T6 is serial port only and does not support DFU.

+### Black Magic Probe
+Black Magic firmware turns a Blue Pill into a gdb server.
+To use the Black Magic Probe, you need two Blue Pills.
+One Blue Pill is the debugger probe and runs the Black Magic firmware; the other Blue Pill is the target system and runs your Arduino sketch.
+The debugger probe is connected to the Raspberry over USB and to the target system over Converting an STM32F103 board to a Black Magic Probe (SWD).
+[Source](https://github.com/blacksphere/blackmagic/wiki) See also: [Converting an STM32F103 board to a Black Magic Probe](https://medium.com/@paramaggarwal/converting-an-stm32f103-board-to-a-black-magic-probe-c013cf2cc38c).

+### HID Bootloader
+No special USB driver needed.
+Uses 2K flash on a Blue Pill.
+USB ID 1209:beba.
+[Source](https://github.com/Serasidis/STM32_HID_Bootloader)

+### Maple DFU Uploader
+Software DFU implementation for devices where the bootloader rom does not support DFU.
+Uses 8K flash on a Blue Pill.
+USB ID 1eaf:0004 and 1eaf:0003.
+[Source](https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki)

 ### OpenOCD